bsridharpatnaik/Expense-Tracker/README.md

 ## Overview

-The Expense Tracker Application is a **Progressive Web App (PWA)** designed to help users manage and track their daily and monthly expenses.
+The Expense/Income Tracker and Document Vault Application is a **Progressive Web App (PWA)** designed to help users manage and track their daily and monthly expenses.
 This application supports both anonymous users and logged-in users, with varying data visibility based on user authentication.
+This can be used to track business owners their cash expenses without storing any data on device.

 ## Key Features